 I owe a lot to my first mentors in information work, Jim Moulson and Gina Lane of the Swiss Cottage Reference Library, London Borough of Camden, and to Peter Foreland and David Ruse of the City of Westminster for their lessons and examples in management.
 Sven Backlund offered effective guidance and support in my first years in the European Parliament.

 From 2000 I was involved with IFLAPARL and that group provided an excellent introduction to parliamentary work.
 It also has provoked much new thinking worldwide – the members bring everything from practical service innovations to more philosophical reflections.
 I owe a great deal to those colleagues sharing their knowledge so freely.
-Since August 2019 I have had the honour to Chair IFLAPARL.
-My work for IFLAPARL is entirely pro bono.
+From August 2019 to August 2021 I had the honour to Chair IFLAPARL.
+My work for IFLAPARL was entirely pro bono.

 My full CV can be seen at http://www.linkedin.com/in/iain-watt-info-research

 Edinburgh, December 2019